 - Integration with Robot Operating System (ROS2)

-OpenDDS supports DDS standard entities, QoS policies, interfaces, and data model, enabling developers to integrate application code with OpenDDS libraries without detailed knowledge of the underlying implementation.
+The OpenDDS project supports DDS standard entities, QoS policies, interfaces, and data model, enabling developers to integrate application code with OpenDDS libraries without detailed knowledge of the underlying implementation.
 Support for RTPS enables interoperability and integration with applications developed with other DDS implementations.

 Real-Time.
 The DDS specification was created with the needs of distributed real-time applications in mind, meaning data communications must be high-performance, predictable, and efficient in terms of resource usage.
 The data-centric publish-subscribe (DCPS) model of communications is a good fit for such applications.
-Real-time capabilities are enabled in OpenDDS through QoS policies (e.g., DEADLINE, TRANSPORT_PRIORITY, LATENCY_BUDGET) and transport configurations.
+Real-time capabilities are enabled in OpenDDS technology through QoS policies (e.g., DEADLINE, TRANSPORT_PRIORITY, LATENCY_BUDGET) and transport configurations.

 Runtime Configuration Framework.
 This easy-to-use framework supports configuration via a combination of files, options, and application programming interfaces.
-Applications built with OpenDDS also benefit from dynamic run-time discovery of topics and participants, reducing much of the burden and error prone nature of manual configuration.
+Applications built with OpenDDS technology also benefit from dynamic run-time discovery of topics and participants, reducing much of the burden and error prone nature of manual configuration.

 * The performance of any solution depends upon context and must be measured for scenarios that reflect the application's actual or expected requirements and constraints.
-OpenDDS provides a built-in comprehensive performance and scalability testing framework to enable testing scenarios that model expected usage with analysis and reporting of results.
+The OpenDDS project provides a built-in comprehensive performance and scalability testing framework to enable testing scenarios that model expected usage with analysis and reporting of results.

 Android is a trademark of Google LLC